Can't congratulate city officials for viaduct removal

 But I can't.

-Intervals of clouds and sunshine.
-High 42F.
+Cloudy early with peeks of sunshine expected late.
+High around 40F.
 Winds N at 5 to 10 mph..

 Cloudy.
-Snow likely after midnight.
+Snow likely late.
 Some mixed winter precipitation possible.
 Low 26F.
 Winds NE at 10 to 20 mph.
 Chance of snow 80%.
-Snow accumulating 1 to 3 inches.
+About one inch of snow expected.

 I would like to congratulate the mayor and the former city council members for the accomplishment of removing the 16th Street Viaduct and the construction of a one block street to take its place.